reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

   auto: 0001-network
 ---

-As Java developers, we are familiar with the applications throwing OutOfMemory exception or our server monitoring tools throwing alerts complaining about high JVM Memory utilization in the Java Virtual Machine (JVM).
-JVM Heap Memory is the first place to look at to diagnose these problems.
+As Java developers, we are familiar with our applications throwing OutOfMemory exception or our server monitoring tools throwing alerts complaining about high JVM Memory utilization in the Java Virtual Machine (JVM).
+For investigating these problems, JVM Heap Memory is often the first place to look at.

-Diagnosing this Heap Memory is a two step process: first we generate a heap dump on the server and then try to identify memory leak by analyzing all the objects on the heap.
-To see this in action, we will first trigger an OutOfMemoryException, and then capture the Heap Dump.
-We will next analyze this Heap Dump to identify the cause of the momory leak.
+Diagnosing the JVM Heap Memory is a two step process: first we generate a heap dump on the server and then try to identify memory leak by analyzing all the objects on the heap.
+To see this in action, we will first trigger an OutOfMemoryException, and then capture the heap dump.
+We will next analyze this heap dump to identify the cause of the momory leak.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/graphql" %}

-## What is Heap Dump
+## What is a Heap Dump
-Whenever we create an instance of a class to create a Java object, it is always created in an area called the heap.
-Classes of the Java Runtime are also created in the heap.
-The heap gets created when the JVM starts up and increases or decreases in size when the application runs depending on objects created or destroyed.
+Whenever we create a Java object by creating an instance of a class , it is always placed in an area known as the heap.
+Classes of the Java runtime are also created in this heap.
+The heap gets created when the JVM starts up and expands or collapses when the application runs to accommodate the objects created or destroyed while running the application.

 When the heap becomes full, garbage collection process is run to collect the objects with no reference.
 More information on memory management can be found in the [Oracle docs](https://docs.oracle.com/cd/E13150_01/jrockit_jvm/jrockit/geninfo/diagnos/garbage_collect.html).